CommonAccord/Cmacc-NFP/Doc/NFP/MO/Operating/SingleMember/Form/Operating_01.md

 7.2.Ti=Distribution of Proceeds on Dissolution; Winding Up; Reserves.

-7.2.1.sec=(A)  Upon the decision to dissolve, the Company shall continue solely for the purposes of winding up its affairs in an orderly manner, satisfying the claims of its creditors, and liquidating its assets, and the {Member\Manager} shall not take any action that is inconsistent with or unnecessary to the winding up of the Company's business and affairs.
+7.2.1.sec=(A)  Upon the decision to dissolve, the Company shall continue solely for the purposes of winding up its affairs in an orderly manner, satisfying the claims of its creditors, and liquidating its assets, and the {Member/Manager} shall not take any action that is inconsistent with or unnecessary to the winding up of the Company's business and affairs.
 To the extent not inconsistent with the foregoing, all covenants and obligations in this Agreement shall continue in full force and effect until such time as the Dissolution Proceeds have been distributed pursuant to this Section and the Company has filed articles of termination.

 7.2.2.0.sec=(B)   The Member or, if there is no Member, the Member's successor-in-interest (in either case, the "Winding-Up Person") shall be responsible for overseeing the winding up and liquidation of the Company.
 As soon as reasonably practical after the occurrence of a Liquidation Event, the Winding-Up Person shall file a notice of winding up and take such other actions as are required under the Act to dispose or make provision for the known and unknown claims against the Company.
 After filing the notice of winding up, the Winding-Up Person shall take full account of the Company's liabilities and business property, cause business property to be liquidated as promptly as is consistent with obtaining the fair value thereof, and shall cause the proceeds therefrom and any other assets and funds of the Company (collectively, the "Dissolution Proceeds"), to the extent sufficient therefor, to be applied and distributed in the following order: